 Powerline connection drops frequently

 The powerline connection between two or more FRITZ!Powerline adapters drops frequently.
-After the connection drops, it is either automatically re-established, or it might be necessary to briefly unplug one of the powerline adapters.

-1 Installing the latest firmware for FRITZ!Powerline
+1 Installing the latest firmware for the FRITZ!Powerline adapter

 2 Checking whether the FRITZ!Powerline adapters are working properly

-- Use a network cable to connect a FRITZ!Powerline-Adapter to your router (for example a FRITZ!Box).
+- Use a network cable to connect a FRITZ!Powerline adapter to your router (for example a FRITZ!Box).

 - Avoid powerline connections on different phases, fuse boxes, and ground fault circuit interrupters (GFCI).

-- Reduce the distance between the adapters.
+- Test different wall outlets and reduce the distance between the FRITZ!Powerline adapters.